 Procrastination is the act of unnecessarily postponing decisions or actions.
-For example, if someone postpones an assignment until right before its deadline, even though they intended to start much earlier, that person is procrastinating.
+For example, if someone delays working on an assignment until right before its deadline for no reason, despite intending to work on it earlier, that person is procrastinating.

 Procrastination is a common phenomenon, which chronically affects approximately 20% of adults and 50% of college students.
 It’s associated with a variety of issues, such as worse academic performance, worse employment and financial status, worse emotional wellbeing, worse mental health, worse physical health, and delay in getting treatment for one’s issues.

 Because of this, it’s important to be able to tell if you’re a procrastinator, or if someone that you care about is, and if so then to what degree.
 The following article will help you with this, by showing you the common signs and symptoms of procrastination, as well as other relevant information that you should take into account when assessing someone’s procrastination.

 The signs and symptoms of procrastination